skalenetwork/documentation/validators/denali/denali-v2-upgrade.md

 Upgrade sgx wallet to `skalenetwork/sgxwallet_release:1.77.0-stable.0`.

+Make sure to have `skalenetwork/sgxwallet_release:1.77.0-stable.0` in the docker-compose.yml.
 Make sure `1031` port is exposed in docker-compose.yml (`git pull` in `sgxwallet` repo directory) and `-b` option is set.

 **Note:** node machine should be able to access `1031` sgx port.